Hernia vs Hemorrhoids: Differences You Should Know About

 Hemorrhoid Treatment

 Most mild or moderate cases of hemorrhoids can be treated with warm baths or over-the-counter medications, but more severe cases may require surgical intervention.
-There are several techniques used to treat more severe hemorrhoids, including hemorrhoidectomy, rubber band ligation, HRA (hemorrhoid radiofrequency ablation), and Laser HemorrhoidoPlasty LHP®.
+Various methods treat severe hemorrhoids: hemorrhoidectomy, rubber band ligation, HRA (hemorrhoid radiofrequency ablation), LHP® Laser Hemorrhoidoplasty®.

-If you have a visible lump protruding under your skin in the groin area or along the abdominal wall, you may have a hernia.
+Rectal discomfort, itching, bleeding?
+Contact IBI Healthcare Institute for Hemorrhoids diagnosis and treatment.
+Visible lump under the skin?
+Hernia possibility.
 If you experience chronic GERD or severe chronic heartburn, you may be suffering from a hiatal hernia.